-- Pain in the knee when walking, at the end of the day or after standing too long: it can be osteoarthritis, which causes knee wearing, and as the disease worsens, the knee becomes stiff when rising in the morning and improves with rest.
+- Pain in the knee when walking, at the end of the day or after standing too long: it can be caused by osteoarthritis, which causes wearing away of the knee, and as the disease worsens, the knee becomes stiff when rising in the morning and improves with rest.

 - Knee pain when folding the leg: may indicate injury to the meniscus.

 - Knee pain when stretching the leg: may indicate tendon injury or rupture of the patella ligament.

-- Knee pain in general: it depends on whether there was any direct trauma such as falling on the floor by the knees, which may cause bruising, knee twisting, partial rupture of a muscle or ligament.
+- Knee pain in general: it depends on whether there was any direct trauma such as falling to the ground and landing on one’s knees, which may cause bruising, knee twisting, or the partial rupture of a muscle or ligament.

 - Knee pain and cracking sound when moving the knee laterally: may indicate injury to the anterior cruciate ligament, posterior cruciate ligament, coronary ligament, rupture of the meniscus or osteochondral fracture.

-- Knee pain when climbing stairs: it can be osteoarthritis, meniscus injury or osteochondral injury, for example.
+- Knee pain when climbing stairs: it can be due to osteoarthritis, meniscus injury or osteochondral injury, for example.

 - Knee pain when descending stairs: may indicate injury to the patella.

 - Knee pain and swelling without trauma: may indicate hemophilia, rheumatoid arthritis, infection or gout.

-- Deep pain, right in the middle of the knee: May be rupture of the anterior or posterior cruciate ligaments.
+- Deep pain, right in the middle of the knee: may indicate rupture of the anterior or posterior cruciate ligaments.

 Remedies and medication for knee pain

-The anti-inflammatory drugs in pill form can be used as long as indicated by the doctor, but if you apply an ointment such as Algesal, Cataflan or Calminex you can get some pain relief, these ointments can be purchased at the pharmacy without a prescription.
+Anti-inflammatory drugs in pill form can be used for the period indicated by the doctor, but if you apply an ointment such as Algesal or Cataflam you can get some pain relief.
+These ointments can be purchased at the pharmacy without a prescription.

-As a natural remedy there are foods that fight inflammation like salmon, chia seeds, crab, macerated garlic and ginger teas, for example.
+As a natural remedy, there are foods that fight inflammation like salmon, chia seeds, crab, saffron, macerated garlic and ginger teas, for example.

 Alternative treatment for knee pain

 Typically, knee pain can be treated with anti-inflammatory drugs prescribed by an orthopedist, such as Diclofenac or Ibuprofen, or surgery to replace damaged portions of the knee.
 However, an alternative treatment for knee pain may be adopted, especially by those who have an anti-inflammatory-sensitive stomach and include: